jballas/120-work/final-project-proposal/final-project-proposal.md

 The Fairy Doctor trilogy follows a young woman named Lillia.
 She wants to run away from her problems.
 She used to be a Fairy Doctor, but she quit.
 However, the fairies still adore her, and they really want her to be a fairy doctor again.
 If they catch Lillia, it's game over.

+Game inspirations include recent ones like Celeste, Splunky, and older NES ones like Mario and the Legend of Zelda.

 ## Workflow

 1. Coding (Finish by November 27th)